CovertRob/LS-Backend-Core/py120_notes.md

 - Object scope refers to the methods and instance variables an object can access
   - Methods - includes those acquired by the class via inheritance or minx-ins
   - Instance varialbles - includes variables acquired via inheritance
-- The instance methods to NOT belong to the object, they belong to the Class (the object can access them)
+- The instance methods do NOT belong to the object, they belong to the Class (the object can access them)
 - Instance variables belong to the objects
   - An object can only access its own state